Rapa Nui Culture!

 Safari Overview

 Absorb the mystery of Easter Island alongside a guide with deep Rapa Nui roots!
 Explore Ahu Tahai with its three remarkable ahu and visit Ahu Akivi, where seven moai, aligned with the equinox, face the ocean.
-Discover the cultural treasures of Rano Raraku and Puna Pau and witness the quarry of the iconic moai.
+Discover the cultural treasures of Rano Raraku and Puna Pau and witness the quarry of the iconic Moai.
 Marvel at Ahu Tongariki, the island’s largest restored ahu, and unearth the history at Ahu Akahanga, the burial site of the first king.
 Climb to Orongo village to see petroglyphs and learn about the Tangata Manu competition.
 Conclude with a visit to Ahu Vinapu, showcasing incredible stonemasonry.

 • This is a post-trip extension to our Pumas trip from November 13 to 21.

-Itinerary Updated: June 2024
+Itinerary Updated: March 2025

 Private Trip Available